shin0bi-y/vsh/README.md

 - **extract** :

-ets an archive from the server and recreates what is stored in it in the current directory
+gets an archive from the server and recreates what is stored in it in the current directory

 ```vsh -extract <ip> <port> <archive_name>```